 British Days across

 the bridgethe more commercial attractions appeal to many visitors, we have discovered a number of special places a little off the beaten track.
-At Winsloe North we often stop in to see the Cheese Lady for
+In New Glasgow be sure and visit Glasgow Glen Farm Artisan Cheese Producers for

-View Highway map some traditional Dutch-style Gouda (we like the herbed flavour) and to say hello to her llamas.
+View Highway map some traditional Dutch-style Gouda.
 And we always drive to North Rustico to enjoy a stroll along the boardwalk that edges the bay and admire the weathered bait sheds.

 When the children were younger we would take them to the playground at Cabot Beach Provincial Park but nowadays we turn off the Drive at Darnley and let them walk the beach and climb through the sandstone sea caves that pepper the shoreline.
 As with other secluded beaches there aren't any change facilities or lifeguards, but then there aren't many people either.
 If it is a Saturday morning we will stop at the former railway station in Kensington to take part in the weekly market held in the old freight shed.

 Victoria-by-the-sea The southern section of the Central Coastal Drive, Red Sands Shore Region, runs along the calmer Northumberland Strait side of the Island.
 We are lured to the little beach park at Victoria to have a picnic and splash in the warm water.
 Another good picnic spot is Port-la-Joye-Fort Amherst National Historic Site (besides, the trails are great energy burners for children).